generic tetromino game

 game.events.RAW_TEXTINPUT

 Triggers when something is typed on the keyboard.
 A third argument is supplied to the mod function for this event: a string of what was typed.
-This differs from game.events.RAW_KEYDOWN in that it sends a string of what was actually typed by the user, taking modifiers (e.g. shift) into account, and supporting composition (e.g. for non-ASCII characters).
+This differs from game.events.RAW_KEYDOWN in that it sends a string of what was actually typed by the user, taking modifiers (e.g. shift) into account, and supporting composition (e.g. for non-ASCII characters, but note that the builtin font only supports ASCII).
 You shouldn't use this unless you have a very specific use-case which calls for it.

 game.events.RAW_TEXTINPUT: integer